Chemical file format: CHARMM format

 The CHARMM molecular dynamics package can read and write a number of standard chemical and biochemical file formats; however, the CARD (coordinate) and PSF (protein structure file) are largely unique to CHARMM.
 The CARD format is fixed-column-width, resembles the PDB format, and is used exclusively for storing atomic coordinates.
 The PSF file contains atomic connectivity information (which describes atomic bonds) and is required before beginning a simulation.
 The typical file extensions used are .crd and .psf respectively.

+mmCIF format

+In 2014, the PDB format was officially replaced with mmCIF. mmCIF is a new text format for representing atomic coordinates and "biological assemblies", i.e. assemblies of molecules.
+It can express things that the PDB format cannot express, so some newer PDB structures may not have PDB files available (but a "bundle file" containing PDB files split from the main mmCIF file can be downloaded).

+There is also a more verbose XML variant.

 GSD format

 The General Simulation Data (GSD) file format created for efficient reading / writing of generic particle simulations, primarily - but not restricted to - those from HOOMD-blue.
-The package also contains a python module that reads and writes HOOMD schema gsd files with an easy to use syntax.
+The package also contains a python module that reads and writes HOOMD schema gsd files with an easy-to-use syntax.

 Ghemical file format

 The Ghemical software can use OpenBabel to import and export a number of file formats.
 However, by default, it uses the GPR format.
 This file is composed of several parts, separated by a tag (!Header, !Info, !Atoms, !Bonds, !Coord, !PartialCharges and !End).

-The proposed MIME type for this format is application/x-ghemical.